 We consider families/individuals who own the animal outright and who demonstrate an exemplary human-animal bond.
 Unfortunately, stray animals and wildlife are not eligible.
-Recipients do not need to be ASH clients, but they must make a financial commitment of at least 15 percent toward the medical care of their pet, paying a portion of the bill upfront.
+Recipients must make a financial commitment of at least 15 percent toward the medical care of their pet, paying a portion of the bill upfront.
 Further, they must prove financial need as defined by their Care Credit application i.e., a financing group that provides veterinary healthcare credit cards.

 How Can I Donate?

 Thank you for your interest!
 You may make either a single or a recurring donation by cash, check or credit card (Visa, Master Card, American Express).
 Credit card donations can be made online (coming soon).
 For donations made via check, please make out your checks to “Project Baboo, Inc.” and mail them to Dr. Marc Havig at 10130 Market St, Suite 1, Naples, FL 34112.
 You may also make cash donations in person by visiting the Animal Specialty Hospital of Florida at the address listed above.
 We prefer check or cash donations in order to avoid credit card processing fees.